 -The lumber was just under $80 at Home Depot.

 -My nephew already had some long screws (about 4 inches) and a box of black nails.

 -We eventually decided we would want to attach the legs with bolts, so that we could easily remove the legs.
-Sixteen heavy-duty bolts and washers, etc, were about $50 at True Value.
+Sixteen heavy-duty bolts and washers, etc, were about $50 at the hardware store.

 Once we had the materials assembled, we built the table top base.
 (And I should note, whenever I say “we” I mostly mean my nephew Josh.)

 We formed a rectangle using all four of the eight x two boards.
 The short pieces went inside the long pieces.
 We secured this box together at all 4 corners with 4 inch screws.